unmzn/dealer_rater_challenge/README.md

 Jest says their ES6 modules support in node is experimental so I'm just going back to `require`

 I didn't like the results of using the 'comparative' score - it was punishing long gushy reviews too much, bringing short reviews to the top.
-Therefore I am not using the total score raw.
+Therefore I am now using the total score raw.